LegumeEmittingDiode/tt08-tiny-pll/docs/info.md

 frequency between 67 kHz and 150 MHz.
 The 4 output clocks are connected to the GPIO pins `uo[3:0]`.
 In reality, the maximum output frequency is limited by 4
 factors:
-1. The speed of the Caravel I/O cells, which itself is a factor of the off-chip load capacitance
+1. The speed of the `sky130` I/O cells, which itself is a factor of the off-chip load capacitance
 2. The routing between the TT mux and the I/O cells
 3. The speed of the TT mux